winglang/wing/README.md

 cover your complete cloud architecture and **debug** your code in a local environment.

-This is what we call cloud-oriented programming.
-It's a new way of thinking about software development, where you can fully leverage the power of the cloud without having to worry about the underlying infrastructure.
+This is what we call **cloud-oriented programming**.
+It's a programming paradigm which treats the cloud as a computer, and heavily relies on managed services and distributed programming to build and deliver systems that are intrinsically scalable, highly-available and robust.

 ### Why Wing?